-2 aircrew on Navy Growler severely injured on Whidbey Island
+2 Navy Growler aircrew severely injured in December accident on Whidbey Island

-A canopy on a EA-18G Growler jet separated from the aircraft, injuring the two Navy crew members inside.
+A canopy on a EA-18G Growler jet separated from the aircraft during takeoff preparations, injuring the two Navy crew members inside.

 Two Navy aircrew who suffered severe injuries Dec.
 16 at Naval Air Station Whidbey Island have not been released from Harborview Medical Center in Seattle.